Kiffhost/exalted-scripture-understanding/Traits/Anima/Lunar Castes/Full Moon.md

 # Experience Trigger

-Defeating a powerful enemy; removing a major impediment to her or her Circle’s goals through physical prowess; traversing hostile environments or enduring great physical abuse for a Major or Defining Intimacy’s sake; protecting or rescuing someone she has a Major or Defining Tie toward from danger.
+Defeating a powerful enemy; removing a major impediment to her or her Circle’s goals through physical prowess; traversing hostile environments or enduring great physical abuse for a Major or Defining [[Intimacy]]’s sake; protecting or rescuing someone she has a Major or Defining [[Intimacy|Tie]] toward from danger.

 # Associations